cube3power/atsd/changelogs/2017_03/README.md

 WHERE tag LIKE 'AB%'
 ```

-The last condition is typically constructred to select all remaining rows other than those fetched with previous conditions.
+The last condition is typically included to select all remaining rows other than those fetched with previous conditions.

 ![Figure 8](Images/Figure8.png)